Building Confidence, One Story at a Time

 This wasn't about teaching people how to click buttons.
 It was about helping them trust themselves enough to try something new.

-Three-week behavior sequencing treating adoption as discovery, not compliance—film, social nudges, tone experiments.
+Three-week behavior sequencing treating adoption as discovery, not compliance.
+Film, social nudges, tone experiments.

 Approach